Paperspace/mnist-sample/README.md

 # MNIST in TensorFlow

+This repository demonstrates using Paperspace Gradient to train and deploy a deep learning model to recognize handwritten characters, which is a canonical sample problem in machine learning.

-This directory builds a convolutional neural net to classify the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) using the [tf.data](https://www.tensorflow.org/api_docs/python/tf/data), [tf.estimator.Estimator](https://www.tensorflow.org/api_docs/python/tf/estimator/Estimator),
+We use a convolutional neural network to classify the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) using the [tf.data](https://www.tensorflow.org/api_docs/python/tf/data), [tf.estimator.Estimator](https://www.tensorflow.org/api_docs/python/tf/estimator/Estimator),